Custom Channels

 3. Click Update Activation Key.

-2. Custom channel synchronization
+2. Custom Channel Synchronization

 To avoid missing important updates, SUSE recommends to keep your custom channels up to date with the remote repositories changes.